Accessing the BIND git Repository Via Command Line

 Whenever a branch is ready for publication, a tag will be placed of the form v9_X_Y.
 The 9.11.19 release, for instance, is tagged as v9_11_19.

-The branch in which the next major release is being developed is called master.
+The branch in which the next major release is being developed is called main.